plouc/nivo/CONTRIBUTING.md

 make storybook
 ```

-Once you have made changes to the packages, you will need to rebuild the respective package.
+The storybook uses the src code of each package, thus you don't have to build
+to see your changes.

+### Demo/Doc website

+You can also use the demo website while working on components, it might be
+useful to see how it behaves with various controls, and might be required to
+update the documentation if you change the public API of components.

+The packages are automatically linked to the website, so it doesn't use
+the version from npm, however if you make some change to the source
+of a package, you'll have to rebuild it to see the changes.

+To automate this process, you can start a watcher on the package you're working
+on, for example if you want to make some change on the `@nivo/bar` package,
+you should run `make package-dev-bar` and then start the website `make website`,
+this way each change you make will trigger a build and will be (almost :))
+immedialty visible on the website.

-In this case, you have two options:
+You can also build the packages without running a watcher, you have two options:

  1. Rebuild all the packages via `make packages-build` or…
- 2. Rebuild only a specific package via, e.g. for the package `bar`, `PACKAGE=bar make package-build-bar`.
+ 2. Rebuild only a specific package, for example `make package-build-bar` for `@nivo/bar` package

 ### Formatting